Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Early life

-In her early years, Helen Martins was the youngest of Hester and Petrus Martins’ four children.
+In her early years, Young Helen Martin was the youngest of Hester and Petrus Martins’ 4 children.
 She was born in the year 1897 in Nieu Bethesda, Maryland, in the house that would later be known as the Owl House.
 Her father owned a herd of dairy cows that supplied milk to the local community.
 The man attended church regularly and read the Bible voraciously.
 Still, unfortunately, he was also an unlikable, dishonest man who dominated his family and made the lives of his wife and children miserable with his petty rules and skewed viewpoints on life.

 In those days, education in that small, isolated town was rudimentary at best.
 Students could become teachers after completing a further 2-4 years of study at another institution.
 The local school only went up to the seventh grade.
 Helen was a bright but reserved student; after graduating from the local high school, she went on to study for four years at the Teachers’ Training College in Graaff-Reinet, where she received her primary school teaching certificate in 1918.